007 First Light

-007 First Light is an upcoming action-adventure video game developed and published by IO Interactive.
-Based on the James Bond franchise, it will tell an original narrative inspired by the novels and short stories by Ian Fleming, and the film series starring the character.
-The game will depict James Bond's origin story, as he embarks on the mission he must complete to earn his licence to kill.
+007 First Light is a 2026 action-adventure video game developed and published by IO Interactive.
+Based on the James Bond franchise, it tells an original narrative inspired by the novels and short stories by Ian Fleming, and the film series starring the character.
+The game depicts James Bond's origin story, as he embarks on his journey to earn his 00 status.

-Following the release of 007 Legends (2012), publisher Activision had its non-exclusive licence to produce James Bond video games revoked, resulting in an extended hiatus for video games adapting the franchise.
-IO Interactive announced the development of a new James Bond game in November 2020.
-The game entered full production at IOI following the completion of Hitman 3 (2021), and was fully revealed in June 2025.
+Following the critical and commercial failure of 007 Legends (2012), publisher Activision had its non-exclusive licence to produce James Bond video games revoked, resulting in an extended hiatus of video games adaptations.
+IO Interactive announced the development of a James Bond game in November 2020.
+The game entered full production at IO Interactive following the completion of Hitman 3 (2021), and was fully revealed in June 2025.